martinhbramwell/Meteor-CI-Tutorial/Tutorial03_UnitTestAModule/Fin.md

 #### Go to the next section . . .

-Toegether, the preceding three parts will have left you with a minimal package, version managed apart from the app, but testable inside the app.
+Toegether, the preceding three parts will have left you with a minimal module, version managed apart from the app, but testable inside the app.

 The next section will guide you through preparations for ensuring coding standards conformance.